Grosse Pointe: Culture and contemporary life

-Many prominent Detroiters, members of the Ford family, including Edsel Ford (son of Henry Ford) and his wife, Eleanor Clay Ford, as well as Henry Ford II (grandson of Henry Ford), have chosen to reside in Grosse Pointe.
+Many prominent Detroiters have lived in Grosse Pointe, including members of the Ford family, including Edsel Ford (son of Henry Ford) and his wife, Eleanor Clay Ford, and Henry Ford II (grandson of Henry Ford).
 The Edsel and Eleanor Ford House, at 1100 Lake Shore Drive, is open to the public for guided tours.

 Each city has at least one municipal park along Lake St. Clair.
-The landlocked Grosse Pointe Woods has its park at the southern tip of St. Clair Shores, adjacent to Grosse Pointe Shores.
-Access to each of these parks is restricted to residents of its municipality, causing occasional controversy among residents of both Grosse Pointe and other neighborhoods in Metro Detroit.
-Jefferson Avenue, a major thoroughfare in Detroit, becomes Lakeshore Drive between Grosse Pointe Farms and Grosse Pointe Shores, and is the scenic carriageway of all five Grosse Pointes, after skirting the eastern neighborhoods of Detroit.
-Lakeshore Drive was featured on HGTV's television program Dream Drives and in the films Grosse Pointe Blank and Gran Torino.
+The landlocked Grosse Pointe Woods has its park at the southern tip of St. Clair Shores, next to Grosse Pointe Shores.
+The municipalities bar nonresidents from the parks, drawing occasional dissent from residents of Grosse Pointe and other neighborhoods in Metro Detroit.
+Jefferson Avenue, a major thoroughfare in Detroit, becomes Lake Shore Drive between Grosse Pointe Farms and Grosse Pointe Shores, and is the scenic carriageway of all five Grosse Pointes, after skirting the eastern neighborhoods of Detroit.
+Lake Shore Drive was featured on HGTV's television program Dream Drives and in the films Grosse Pointe Blank and Gran Torino.

-The region is home to University Liggett School, Michigan's oldest independent school, and two high schools: Grosse Pointe South High School and Grosse Pointe North High School, which are the termini of the Grosse Pointe Public School System.
+The region is home to University Liggett School, Michigan's oldest independent school, and two public high schools: Grosse Pointe South High School and Grosse Pointe North High School, which are the termini of the Grosse Pointe Public School System.

 Newspapers and community organizations generally serve all five cities, as do the public library and school system, but municipal services are separate.
-The Grosse Pointe News, on a weekly basis, and the Grosse Pointe Times, on a semi-weekly basis, publish local news, though the Detroit Free Press and The Detroit News provide the majority of regional, national and international news.
+The weekly Grosse Pointe News and the semi-weekly Grosse Pointe Times provide local news, as do the Detroit Free Press and The Detroit News.